Hassen214/Project-IMI/README.md

 It is done during our second year at ENPC.

-Link for Latex code : https://www.overleaf.com/read/xjbmxcbvgvnf#9583d1
+Link to the LaTeX report : https://www.overleaf.com/read/xjbmxcbvgvnf#9583d1

 Link to the LaTeX code for the presentation of the professional development day on 04/11/2025 dedicated to the project : https://www.overleaf.com/read/xnzhrhfvxgkm#7870eb

+Link to the LaTeX poster :

+Link to the LaTeX presentation :